 The foam used to make this ball is high-density and lightweight which gives modified bounce and.
 It is designed for both indoor and outdoor games and also available in a package of 12 balls.

 Dunlop claims it has longer hang-time and higher bounce.
 It will help the kids to control and enhance their strokes.
-It has slightly over-size to improve visibility and lighter in weight.
-Ball is packed in a box of 3 balls.
+It has slightly over-size to improve visibility and is lighter in weight.
+The ball is packed in a box of 3 balls.

-It is a good choice for loyal-to-ball kids as it would help them for training and experienced gameplay.
+It is a good choice for loyal-to-ball kids as it would help them with training and experienced gameplay.

 How to Choose Best Tennis Ball for kids

-As a child player, a child needs to concentrate on the game, and to keep track of the ball.
-In order to keep sync with the ball, a slower foam ball for younger players is good, as it has low bounce as well.
+As a child player, a child needs to concentrate on the game and to keep track of the ball.
+In order to keep in sync with the ball, a slower foam ball for younger players is good, as it has low bounce as well.

 From start to standard, Kids balls fall in three stages that are suitable for use by kids and beginner tennis players.
 These are 3 stages

 Stage 3 (Red) Foam Ball – For beginners